Wolves beat Dallas 111-105; Mavs lose Porzingis to injury

 Dallas, already without star guard Luka Doncic, placed two players in the health and safety protocols the past two days.
 Minnesota added Josh Okogie to the protocols and Anthony Edwards and Taurean Prince each missed their second game while in the protocols.

+''It's definitely a difficult situation, not only for our team, the Lakers or the Mavericks, but for the whole, entire league,'' Towns said. ''We got a great win tonight, but we feel we can beat anybody, as long as we're available.
+It's about availability now.
+We always talk about how health can be the biggest reason why teams don't win, injuries.
+But COVID is right up there with the injuries.''

-The Mavericks then lost forward Kristaps Porzingis in the third quarter with right foot soreness.
+Dallas lost forward Kristaps Porzingis in the third quarter with right foot soreness.
 Porzingis finished with 13 points and three rebounds.
+Coach Jason Kidd said X-rays were negative for Porzingis.

+''It's tough, but we've got a great group of young men who are going to compete and fight,'' Kidd said. ''They did that here on the road.
+We didn't shoot the ball extremely well, but we found a way to stay in the game on the road and it was a one-possession game.
+We just couldn't make a shot when we had to.''

 Jaylen Nowell provided a much-needed injection of shooting with a season-high 16 points off the bench for Minnesota, which has won four in a row.